-For more information and application details, please visit the Diversity Network Scholarship page.
+For more information and application details, please visit the Diversity Abroad Scholarship page.

 BENJAMIN A. GILMAN INTERNATIONAL SCHOLARSHIP PROGRAM

-The Gilman International Scholarship Program is sponsored by the U.S. Department of State, Bureau of Educational and Cultural Affairs and administered by the Institute of International Education.
-Visit the Gilman Web site for more information, full eligibility criteria and the online application.
+The Gilman International Scholarship Program is sponsored by the US Department of State, Bureau of Educational and Cultural Affairs and administered by the Institute of International Education (IIE).

 AASAP LORD ACTON MEMORIAL SCHOLARSHIP

-UCD GENERATION STUDY ABROAD SCHOLARSHIP
+UNIVERSITY COLLEGE DUBLIN GENERATION STUDY ABROAD SCHOLARSHIP

-As one of FIE's partners in Dublin, students interested in studying a full academic year with FIE and University College Dublin (UCD) are eligible for this UCD scholarship.
-See below for more information:
+As one of FIE's partners in Dublin, students interested in studying for a full academic year with FIE and University College Dublin (UCD) are eligible for a €1,000 tuition scholarship.

-Scholarship applications from all qualified students will be considered.
-However, preference will be given to applicants who fulfill one or more of the following criteria:
+Students who are planning to participate in the Arabic extension portion of the Peace and Conflict program may apply for AMIDEAST Need-Based Scholarships.
+Scholarship applications from all qualified students are considered, however, preference is given to applicants who fulfill one or more of the following criteria: